Feeling stressed? Student supports are available to help

 If you’re looking for mental health support:

 - Student Services at Bannatyne Campus(SSBC) offers free, private, and confidential services if you are a student or resident of the Rady Faculty of Health Sciences.
 Services include individual counselling and mental health supports and referrals as needed.
-Call 272-3190 or email BCSS [at] umanitoba [dot] ca to make an appointment.
+The office is now offering both in person and virtual appointments.
+Call 272-3190 or email BCSS [at] umanitoba [dot] ca to connect.

 - Learn more about emotional wellness and COVID-19.
 You are not alone; there is help out there for you.
-You may also want to consider Manitoba’s Mental Health Virtual Therapy for help coping with the impact of COVID-19.
+You may also want to consider other mental health services available for Manitobans for help coping with the impact of COVID-19.

 These are just a small sample of the resources available to you, at UM and in the community.
 You can also be connected with the Rainbow Resource Centre, Women’s Health Clinic, Men’s Resource Centre, support for problematic drug use, and many more resources, through the SCC.